 Hence, this work opens a new avenue for exploring the notion of branch cut instability.
 As shown, in the Schwarzschild limiting scenario, a small $\eta \sim 0$ breaks the continuous branch cut into a discrete family of de Sitter modes.
-In other studies (e.g.~\cite{Boyanov:2022ark}), ad hoc modifications to the wave equation potential have been observed to split the branch cut into V-shaped structures emerging from $\omega = 0$.
+In other studies (e.g.,~\cite{Boyanov:2022ark}), {\em ad hoc} modifications to the wave equation potential have been observed to split the branch cut into {\textsf{V}}-shaped structures emerging from $\omega = 0$.
 Likewise, the inclusion of rotation in the spacetime~\cite{dePaula:2025fqt,Assaad:2025nbv} introduces features near the imaginary axis, often interpreted as numerical noise.
-While such features may indeed stem from the particular numerical strategy employed, these observations raise the intriguing possibility that branch cut instabilities --- analogous to QNM instabilities --- could carry genuine physical significance.
-This question is particularly relevant in the context of the late-time behaviour of gravitational wave signals, where subtle spectral features might leave observable imprints.
+While such features may indeed stem from the particular numerical strategy employed, these observations raise the intriguing possibility that branch cut instabilities---analogous to QNM instabilities---could carry genuine physical significance.
+This question is particularly relevant in the context of the late-time behavior of gravitational wave signals, where subtle spectral features might leave observable imprints.

 The geometrical and numerical infrastructure developed here also proves robust in studying limiting scenarios approaching extremality.
-In the case of the SdS spacetime, the direct extremal limit lacks a timelike Killing vector, rendering a standard QNM analysis in the frequency domain ill-defined.
-In practical terms, the QNM solvers domains of dependence $\sigma \in [\sigma_\Lambda, \sigma_H]$ collapses into a single point $\sigma_H=\sigma_\Lambda$.
+In the case of the SdS spacetime, the direct extremal limit lacks a timelike Killing vector, rendering a standard QNM analysis in the frequency domain ill defined.
+In practical terms, the QNM solver domains of dependence $\sigma \in [\sigma_\Lambda, \sigma_H]$ collapse into a single point $\sigma_H=\sigma_\Lambda$.
 However, a well-defined near-horizon description exists in the form of the Nariai spacetime.
 This limit can be naturally implemented within the hyperboloidal framework by fixing the event and cosmological horizons at {\em distinct} constant values $\sigma_H$ and $\sigma_\Lambda$, while rescaling the spacetime fundamental length scale with the diverging factor $\sim r_H / (1 - \eta)$.
-Within this construction, we systematically recover the correspondence between the QNMs in the Nariai geometry and those of the Pöschl–Teller potential.
-Moreover, we also provided the appropriate link with alternative hyperboloidal foliations of the Pöschl–Teller wave equation as discussed in~\cite{Jaramillo:2020tuu}.
+Within this construction, we systematically recover the correspondence between the QNMs in the Nariai geometry and those of the Pöschl-Teller potential.
+Moreover, we also provided the appropriate link with alternative hyperboloidal foliations of the Pöschl-Teller wave equation as discussed in~\cite{Jaramillo:2020tuu}.